 Otherwise, read on for a full breakdown of Heartland’s credit card processing fees.

 Heartland credit card processing fees: At a glance

-– These fees are charged on each transaction you accept with a credit or debit card.
+– These fees are charged on each credit or debit card transaction that you accept.
 They usually take the form of a percentage of the sale’s value.

 - Swiped/keyed rate: Interchange-plus

 – Interchange-plus is a common pricing plan in the payments industry.
 It means you’ll pay the standard ‘interchange’ rate set by the card networks (Visa, Mastercard, AMEX, and Discover), plus an undisclosed markup fee levied by Heartland

 – A virtual terminal is an online portal that allows you to securely accept credit card payments over the phone, or via mail